BeanieODM/beanie/docs/tutorial/inheritance.md

 #    Bus(fuel='diesel', ..., color='white', body='bus', seats=80),
 #    Car(fuel='gasoline', ..., color='grey', body='sedan')
 # ]
-# the same result will be if owner get without fetching link and they will be fetched manually later
+# the same result will be if owner get without fetching link, and they will be fetched manually later

 # all other operations works the same as simple Documents
 await Bike.find().update({"$set": {Bike.color: 'yellow'}})